 Chapter 7 - Other Barred Adjustment Applicants

-When reviewing whether the bar for foreign nationals removable for engagement in terrorist activity applies, an officer should examine every entry, admission, and time spent in the United States by the applicant.
+When reviewing whether the bar for aliens removable for engagement in terrorist activity applies, an officer should examine every entry, admission, and time spent in the United States by the applicant.
 It is irrelevant how much time has passed since each entry or whether the applicant subsequently left the United States and returned lawfully.

-A foreign national is barred from adjusting status if:
+An alien is barred from adjusting status if:

 He or she is deportable for having engaged in or incited terrorist activity;

 He or she has been a member of or received military training from a terrorist organization; or

 He or she has been associated with terrorist organizations, and he or she intends to engage in such activities while in the United States that could endanger the welfare, safety, or security of the United States.

 The officer should consider all entries and time periods spent inside the United States when determining whether this bar applies.
 Furthermore, any restricted activity, whether it occurs before or after an alien files the adjustment application, bars the alien from adjusting status.
 Finally, in addition to the adjustment bar, the alien may also be inadmissible for such activity.
 While the bar does not apply to VAWA-based applicants, VAWA-based applicants may still be inadmissible for such activity.